 All ‘Vino Frizzante’ wines should be served in regular red/white wine glasses.

 Though one commonly refers to Emilia and Mantova as the “Lambrusco Region”, Lambrusco is NOT the name of a town, wine zone or region.

-The classic flavor of true – minimum 11 percent alcohol – Lambrusco is a mix of blue-, boysen-, black-, rasp-, strawberries, cherries, plums, and violets.
-On the other hand ALL industrial Lambrusco versions (4%-9.5% alc., amabile/dolce (30-90g/l sugar)], originally invented for the United States, are either “very sweet, sweet, or kind of sweet.”
+The classic flavor of true – minimum 11 percent alcohol – Lambrusco is a mix of blue-, boysen-, cran-, black-, rasp-, strawberries, currents, cherries, plums, and violets.
+On the other hand ALL industrial Lambrusco versions (4%-9.5% alc., amabile/dolce (30-90g/l sugar)], originally invented for the United States, are just “very sweet, sweet, or not very sweet.”

 Riunite: “s’inventarono un Lambrusco per gli yankee, frizzante quasi come una coca cola e due gradi sotto la produzione locale, per il gusto Usa fu perfetto.” – Ansa.it